mstksg/inCode/copy/entries/interpreters.md

 !!!interpreters/Duet.hs "data Com ::"
 ```

-Part 1 requires `CRcv` to take, as an argument, a number, since whether or not
+Part A requires `CRcv` to take, as an argument, a number, since whether or not
-`CRcv` is a no-op depends on the value of a certain register for Part 1's
+`CRcv` is a no-op depends on the value of a certain register for Part A's
 virtual machine.

 Now, we can leverage the `:|:` type from *[type-combinators][]*: